British Ambassador to Portugal

 If you are planning to marry in Portugal, you should contact the Civil Registry Office where your marriage will take place to obtain further information on local procedures and requirements.
 It is no longer necessary to obtain a certificate of no impediment from the British Consulate for marriage in Portugal.

-If you are resident in Portugal and intend to marry in another country where a certificate of no impediment is required, please book an appointment to give notice of marriage.
+If you are resident in Portugal and intend to marry in another country please read the guidance on posting notice in a third country.

 How to get official confirmation that your UK public documentation is genuine so it can be accepted by foreign authorities.
 The UK does not require any documents to be legalised for use within the UK.